joao96/punch-timesheet/README.md

 **Step 2 (OPTIONAL):**

-Furthermore, [Sentry](https://sentry.io/welcome/) was added to this project in order to monitor the errors launched during the execution of the application.
+[Sentry](https://sentry.io/welcome/) was added to this project in order to monitor the errors launched during the execution of the application.
 In your .env and .docker.env file, add your own DNS string to the variable SENTRY_DSN.

-**Step 2:**
+**Step 3:**

 Run the command that will create a Docker Image of the project and start the container: